rdawg-pidinst/schema/schema-datacite.rst

   mostly an esthetic question whether this is explicitely named in the schema or not.

-+ There is no suitable place for `VariableMeasured` in the DataCite schema.
++ There is no suitable place for `MeasuredVariable` in the DataCite schema.
 On the other hand, honestly speaking, the concepts for representing this information in our general schema have not been very advanced either.
 Linking some external resource with